Isn't there a good quality water filter pitcher that's made of glass?

 Where can I buy a LifeStraw Home water filter pitcher?

-According to LifeStraw, it should be ready for distribution in May 2019, and may be available through other retail outlets in the future.
+It may be available through other retail outlets in the future.

 Verdict: Best glass water filter pitcher out there!